 I am concerned with embodying different states of mind, exposing psychological fragility and personal rituals that attempt to create order out of chaos and questioning a sense of purpose.
 This mirrors my process of performances making itself, which combines process based actions, improvisation and play with objects, physicality and extended use of the voice.

-In some moments I am re-enacting memories and stories or creating new fictions around constant themes.
 I am interested in the boundaries between pleasing an audience, wanting to be accepted and loved whilst challenging my own limits of grotesqueness and foolishness.
 Creating discomfort in order to reveal aspects of the human condition we may not want to face.

 Repetition, excessiveness either in language or content and claustrophobic atmospheres are used.
 Visibility is challenged using shadow and light, borders and barriers.
 Associations and connections are made without logic yet accessibility and humour is always present.